 - Ensure all doors and windows are secure.

-Get in touch with removal firms well in advance of your move – The British Association of Removers recommends at least a month in advance.
-Generally an estimator will visit you at home to discuss the details and what will be included in the quotation.
+If you're planning on using a moving company, get in touch with them well before your move.
+I def recommend booking them a month in advance.
+Generally, an estimator will visit you at home to discuss the details and what will be included in the quotation.
 It’s worth inviting a few so you can compare the service and price.

-Be honest if you don’t yet have a date, but once this is firm get in touch with the chosen firm immediately.
-It’s probably worth having a second choice remover in mind in case your first option is booked up by the time you confirm the date.
+Be honest if you don’t yet have a date, but once this is firm, get in touch with the chosen firm ASAP.
+It’s probably worth having a second-choice remover in mind in case your first option is booked up by the time you confirm the date.

-If you’re hiring your own van and roping in burly family members and friends to help with the heavy lifting, you’ll also need to arm yourself with packing materials.
-Heavy duty cardboard boxes, protective bubble wrap, packing, furniture covers and tape are available from specialist online suppliers and DIY stores.
+If you’re hiring your own van and have family members and friends to help with the heavy lifting, you’ll need to arm yourself with packing materials.
+Heavy-duty cardboard boxes (these are Amazon bestsellers), protective bubble wrap, packing, furniture covers (Uboxes' are Amazon's Choice) and tape are all items that should be on your list.

-Don’t overload boxes – books should go into small boxes or they’ll be too heavy, whereas linens can go into large boxes that accommodate bulky but light items.
+It's also a good idea to make sure not to overload boxes.
+For example, books should go into small boxes or they’ll be too heavy, whereas linens and clothes (this is how to pack those, BTW) can go into large boxes that accommodate bulky but light items.

 - Other savings and investments